Skip to Content

 How much super do I need to save for retirement?

 According to The Association of Superannuation Funds of Australia (ASFA), two-thirds of your current income (or 67%) is a general rule of thumb to maintain your lifestyle in retirement, assuming you own your home and are in reasonable health.
-You’re likely to need less money than you need now because when you retire, you’re not paying tax on your income or making super contributions - and you might have paid off your mortgage and other debt.
+You’re likely to need less money than you need now because when you retire, you’re not paying tax on your income or making super contributions, and you might have paid off your mortgage and other debt.

-The ASFA retirement standard have a handy breakdown of expenses for a comfortable and modest retirement lifestyle (assuming you are getting the Age pension) and an estimate of the income needed to achieve this.
+The ASFA retirement standard has a handy breakdown of expenses for a comfortable and modest retirement lifestyle (assuming you are getting the Age pension) and an estimate of the income needed to achieve this.

 Superannuation balances required to achieve a comfortable retirement at age 67